system-transparency/stfe/doc/api.md

 - "tree_size": `tree_head.tree_size` ASCII-encoded decimal number.
 - "root_hash": `tree_head.root_hash` hex-encoded.
 - "signature": hex-encoded Ed25519 signature over `tree_head` serialzed as described in section `Merkle tree head`.
-- "key_hash": a hash of the public verification key that can be used to verify the signature.
+- "key_hash": a hash of the log's public verification key, which can be used to verify `signature`.
 The key is encoded as defined in [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2), and then hashed using SHA256.
 The hash value is hex-encoded.

 There is exactly one `signature` and one `key_hash` field.
-The `key_hash` refers to the log's signing key.
+The `key_hash` refers to the log's public verification key.

 ### get-tree-head-latest
 Returns the latest tree head, signed only by the log.
-Used for debug.
+Used for debugging purposes.

 ```
 GET <base url>/st/v0/get-tree-head-latest